T

 museum

-Stockholm's museum of modern and contemporary art, featuring works by Picasso, Dalí, Matisse, and Swedish artists.
-The architecture of the building itself is also noteworthy.
+Stockholm's museum of modern and contemporary art, featuring works by Picasso, Dalí, and Matisse, alongside Swedish and international artists.
+The architecture of the building itself is also notable.

 ~120 min